Cars Brands that start with C

 Continental Logo

 In 1955, the Lincoln division created the Continental division to create premium, luxury, and expensive products.
 The name was an homage to the Lincoln Continental of the 1930s.
-During its two years of existence, the Continental Mark II was assembled by hand, becoming the most expensive American automobile of the time.
+During its two years of existence, the Continental Mark II was assembled by hand, becoming the most expensive American automobile ever.
 In 1956, the brand became an equal part of Ford Motor Company and remained there for a year.
 In 1961, the brand was closed.
 The expensive Continental Mark II made a loss of $1,000 each time but raised Ford’s image high.

 Cooper Car Company